praeclarum/FunctionalMeetup/slides/index.md

 * Constrain mutation to a single app object

 * Use functions to create view models from app data
-    - Great from cross platform and testing
+    - Great for cross platform and testing

 * Establish a pattern for UI objects to follow to
     - Keep them fresh